mtzmontiel/simple-concise/index.md

 For some time I have been redoing the same tasks one time after another and never quite getting things done.
 Even if my apps are on production environments there are things are inevitable; normal things, weird things, required things and absolutely wasteful things.
 Some of them are simple enough but time consuming others are really hard and once there is a clear path they must be done just on a operational service window with high risk of failure.

+Note that this is currently a work in progress, you can find info on updates
+<a href="{{site.url}}/updates.html">here</a>.

 What
 ====